A hunter realises all he knows and loves depends on a dragon he sought to kill & himself

 "You will see soon enough, we are getting near the coast now," Pelonia once again climbed, banking to the left.

-The coast came into view, looking down at the ocean below the sea looked vast and empty but as they flew further a large land mass appeared on the horizon Pelonia dived a little then levelled out again, and Leo could make out a large fleet of black-sailed ships.
-Some of which had set sail towards his homeland and the rest seemed to be preparing to leave.
+The coast came into view, looking down at the ocean below the sea looked vast and empty but as they flew further a large land mass appeared on the horizon.
+Pelonia dived a little then levelled out again, Leo could make out a large fleet of black-sailed ships.
+Some of which had already set sail in the direction of his homeland.
+The rest seemed to be preparing to leave.